Re-Wind

 Re-Wind is a remix double album by Vancouver industrial band Front Line Assembly, released in 1998.
 All tracks were originally recorded for the band's previous studio album [FLA]vour of the Weak (some as b-sides).
 The band's longtime mixer, Greg Reely, had been absent on the original album and was brought back in on Re-Wind; therefore, disc one sees the band remixing itself with Reely's help.
 Disc two presents remixes by other artists.

 Release

-The track "Predator (Final Mix by Collide)" is featured on the soundtrack album from 2006 thriller The Covenant.
+The track "Predator (Final Mix by Collide)" is featured on the soundtrack album from the 2006 thriller The Covenant.
 According to Collide, the original name of the remix is "Radioactive Mix".
-On account of an oversight at the label the name "Final Mix" appeared on the CD.
+On account of oversight at the label the name "Final Mix" appeared on the CD.

 In 2016, Canadian label Artoffact reissued the album on vinyl.